robertjchristian/MRC/README.md

 - EO signed on October 31st
 - Limits number of parameters models can have
         - limit for permissionless models at 10B parametrs and only 20gigs
-         - kyc for data centers
+         - KYC for data centers
 - Only an 8 month timeline to build open source tech stack

-- permissionless building is the heart of what we’re tryign to do
+- permissionless building is the heart of what we’re trying to do

 - Phil Zimmerman is the patron saint of decentralized AI
         - In 1991, a bill was introduced to ban encryption for email, so Phil introduced PGP, because privacy is a human right
         - He printed his work on a t shirt and was arrested for disclosing the RSA algorithm.
-        - Won in supreme court based on free speech grounds, who regoznied that code and speech were protected
+        - Won in supreme court based on free speech grounds, who recognized that code and speech were protected
 - This is why your email can legally be have private
-- A few weeks ago in SF the Keep AI OPpen event was announced and within 48 hours >700 peopel showed up at the end of OpenAI's dev day
+- A few weeks ago in SF the Keep AI Open event was announced and within 48 hours >700 people showed up at the end of OpenAI's dev day
-- Marc Andressen is constantly posting memes for decentralized AI
+- Marc Andreessen is constantly posting memes for decentralized AI
-  - the righ tot bear compute
+  - the right tot bear compute
   - come and take it
 - Balaji Tweet:
     "free internet means free AI
-    we will fight government control over compute wiht weverything we have"
+    we will fight government control over compute with everything we have"
-- Morpheus is decentralized open source AI, and the tech stack for decntralized AI
+- Morpheus is decentralized open source AI, and the tech stack for decentralized AI
-  - anonymous group dropped paper in september
+  - anonymous group dropped paper in September
   - within 45 days community had built implementation
   - live now can run on computer locally
   - fully open source LLM running on your data
   - MOR smart contracts entering testnet today
 - We want this to continue beyond today
   - join discord
-  - channel for every project os people can follow up wiht questions
+  - channel for every project os people can follow up with questions
-  - engage with everyoen building models, fine tuning, agents, every part of tech stack
+  - engage with everyone building models, fine tuning, agents, every part of tech stack
 - The goal is 1 billion users for decentralized AI
-  - AI is the opportunity to get a billion people into crypto by removing techhnical barriers to access web3
+  - AI is the opportunity to get a billion people into crypto by removing technical barriers to access web3
   - With AI, we build off the expressed intent,
-  - On Morpheus, it knows what smart contracts are avilable
+  - On Morpheus, it knows what smart contracts are available
-- The AI community: needs censorship resistant compute andtools to monetize agents
+- The AI community: needs censorship resistant compute and tools to monetize agents

 ## Anna Zazlauskas - Vana